-Lubricating a treadmill is one of the most important aspects of treadmill maintenance to ensure your machine lasts the distance.
+Using a treadmill lubricant is one of the most important aspects of maintenance to ensure your machine lasts the distance.
 Here are the answers to some of the common questions most owners have when it comes to their machine :

-Everyone who owns a treadmill wants to know if lubricating is really necessary.
+Everyone wants to know if lubricating the belt is really necessary.
 The short answer is that your running machine will last longer if it is regularly oiled.
-Applying a cheap silicone lubricant will prevent the running belt from cracking and becoming brittle, reduce friction between the deck and belt keeping the deck in top order and reduce drag that could strain the motor and cause premature failure or at the least wear.
+Applying a cheap silicone lubricant will prevent the running belt from cracking and becoming brittle.
+It will also reduce friction between the deck and belt keeping the deck in top order.
+A lubricated belt will reduce drag that could strain the motor and cause premature failure or at the least wear.

 Does Every Machine Need Lube?